El Paso Wrongful Death Lawyer

 What Do You Have to Prove in a Wrongful Death Case?

 In some cases, it can seem clear that a preventable accident was the cause of a person’s wrongful death.
-However, proving that in court can be more complicated that it seems.
+However, proving that in court can be more complicated than it seems.
 For those unfamiliar with the law, this is often difficult.

 To prove a death was wrongful, you must first prove that another person’s negligent actions caused the death.
 Negligence is a legal term used to describe careless or reckless actions.
 A person does not have to act intentionally in order to be negligent.
 They simply have to act in an unreasonable manner that hurts another person.